earnestt1234/FED3_Viz/Manual.md

 ##### How FEDs Are Loaded

 FED3 Viz will attempt to load every file `.csv` or `.xlsx` file selected by the Load Button file dialogue using a Python library for working with tabular data (`pandas`).
-The loading process first tries to parse the file to find columns matching the standard FED3 data columns (as of the time of writing).
+The loading process first tries to parse the file to find columns matching the standard FED3 data columns (as of the time of writing this manual).

 *Standard FED3 Data Columns:*